Laboratory of Radioecology

 GX2018 Canberra gamma spectrometer

-We use this semiconductor gamma-detector-equipped spectrometry unit to measure radioactive isotopes (Am-241, Ba-133, Co-57, Co-60, Cs-137, Eu-152, Ir-192, Mn-54, Na-22, Se-75, Th-228, Cr-51, Ga-67, I-123, I-125, I-131, In-111, Tc-99m, Tl-201, Xe-133, K-40, Ra-226, Th-232, U-238 etc.) in water, soil, food, biomedical, aerosol filters and other samples.
+This semiconductor gamma-detector-equipped spectrometry unit is used to measure radioactive isotopes (Am-241, Ba-133, Co-57, Co-60, Cs-137, Eu-152, Ir-192, Mn-54, Na-22, Se-75, Th-228, Cr-51, Ga-67, I-123, I-125, I-131, In-111, Tc-99m, Tl-201, Xe-133, K-40, Ra-226, Th-232, U-238, etc.) in water, soil, food, biomedical, aerosol filters and other samples.
 It is complimented by AT1320C Gamma Activity Monitor – a spectrometric scintillation (NaI(Tl) detector) gamma activity monitor used for measuring volumetric (specific) radionuclide activity of Сs-137 and К-40 in environmental samples.

 Inductively Coupled Plasma Mass Spectrometer

 This is a quadrupole mass analyzer, manufactured by Perkin Elmer, intended for the element and isotope analysis of liquid samples, with practically an all-element range: metals, non-metals (excl.
 N and O gases), lanthanides, actynoides, including the near transuranic elements and Tc-99, U-233, 234, 236, Th-230, isotopes of Pu and Np.
-Good for measuring ultra low concentrations of isotopes (10-6–10-9) to the main isotope.
+Good for measuring ultra low concentrations of isotopes (10–6–10–9) in relation to the main isotope.

 To measure the content of toxic and explosive gases in the air, we use a multi-channel gas analyzer Drager X-am 7000.
 This device is equipped with sensors for determining hydrogen sulphide (up to 100 ppm), hydrogen cyanide (up to 50 ppm), ammonia (up to 200 ppm).
 The sensors have fast response, high accuracy and low cross sensitivity.